jvanbruegge/binder_datatypes/README.md

 Untyped_Lambda_Calculus | Formalization of the untyped lambda calculus including beta reduction and parallel beta reduction (Sect.
 2).

 Process_Calculus | Formalization of the pi-calculus transition relation and the  associated strong rule induction principle (Sect.
 7.1 and App.
-D.3).
+D.3) -- covering both the early-instantiation and late-instantiation semantics, in theories Pi_Transition_Early.thy and Pi_Transition_Late.thy

 System_Fsub | Formalization of System F with subtyping, the associated strong rule induction principles, and the POPLmark challenge 1A (Sect.
 7.2 and App.
 F).

-Infinitary_Lambda_Calculus | Formalization of Mazza's isomorphism between the untyped lambda calculus and the affine uniform infinitary lambda calculus in Iso_LC_ILC (Sect 8.3 and App.
-E).
+Infinitary_Lambda_Calculus | Formalization of Mazza's isomorphism between the untyped lambda calculus and the affine uniform infinitary lambda calculus (Sect 8.3 and App.
+E), with the end results stated in Iso_LC_ILC.thy.

 Infinitary_FOL | Formalization of the infinitary first-order logic deduction relation and the associated strong rule induction principle (Sect 8.1 and App.
 D.4).